My dad is a GM retiree.

 At first, I thought poorly of my uncle.
 But for him and many others working in industry, a 401k plan was always considered “icing on the cake.”
 He also receives a generous pension and has health care coverage.
 Why should he risk hard won dollars in investments that could tank?

-Because he didn’t invest, he’ll now be a burden on the system for years to come.
+Because he didn’t invest online, mainly to practice internet safety for seniors, he’ll now be a burden on the system for years to come.
 However, the course he chose was a viable option at the time.

 This article at Timeless Finance recommends (among other things) that older Canadians should be forced into retirement by age 60.
 According to the author, this will energize the workforce and help young people get jobs….all at the expense of older workers.